How do you train a squad that doesn't fade?

 This is one season at one club.
 I do not have league-average periodisation data to benchmark against, and I would want at least two more seasons before treating these magnitudes as stable.
 The 110 m/min BIP benchmark is also a single squad-wide figure; a position-specific version would be more honest, and the same dataset would build it.

 What I can defend is the descriptive picture.
-Kintetsu's 2025 program was a high-retention, in-season-heavy program tagged session by session against a match-pace benchmark.
-It produced the closing-twenty net result reported in the previous post.
+Kintetsu's 2025 program was a high-retention, in-season-heavy program, tagged session by session against a match-pace benchmark.
+It ran alongside the closing-twenty result reported in the previous post.